sensu/sensu-docs/content/sensu-go/6.0/learn/learn-sensu-sandbox.md

 Created
 {{< /code >}}

-The `sensu-slack-handler` asset is now ready to use with Sensu.
+The `sensu-slack-handler` dynamic runtime asset is now ready to use with Sensu.
 Use sensuctl to see the complete asset definition.

 {{< code shell >}}